Tag: east hartford

 Samuel Clemens (Mark Twain), 1870 (c.)

-The humorous advertisement led to a morbid prank.
+The humorous advertisement unfortunately led to a morbid prank.
 A local medical student left one of his case studies — the corpse of a boy — on Twain’s porch, along with a note claiming the reward.
-A nervous Twain thought he might be suspected of murder, until the janitor of the medical college came to claim the body and clear the author.
+A nervous Twain thought he might be suspected of murder, until the janitor of the medical college came to claim the body.
 Despite the scare, Twain’s support of baseball in Hartford continued for more than a decade.
-In fact, Twain became a shareholder of the Hartford baseball club in 1887.
+In fact, Twain became an investor of the Hartford club in 1886.

 The Mark Twain House, Hartford, Connecticut.